 What are Federal Pell Grants?

+Your school will provide you with a financial aid award letter where the type and amount of financial assistance that you can qualify for will be outlined clearly.
 College students can receive financial aid in the form of grants, loans, and work-study programs.

 - Financial aid such as scholarships and grants is not repaid, unlike loans.

 - The federal government offers the Pell Grant as its main grant program.

 - In order to apply for a Pell Grant, first fill out the Free Application for Federal Student Aid (FAFSA), which can be found here.